 - hair follicles within five to seven days of ingestion

-Oxycodone is a synthetic opioid.
+This medication is a synthetic opioid.
 Because it is a synthetic, there are special types of tests designed specifically to detect its presence.
 These tests are highly accurate and can detect the presence of the drug in the system long after it has effectively left the user’s body.

-Oxycodone has a half-life of 5 hours.
+It has a half-life of 5 hours.
 This means that roughly half the drug is removed from the body every 5 hours.
 For most drugs, it takes 5-6 half-lives to fully cleanse the body and urine tests can usually only detect traces of the drug for about a day beyond that.
 Normally that would mean that Oxycodone should only be detectable up to 2 days after use.